-- The appointment system took account of patients' needs. - There was effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - Complaints were dealt with positively and efficiently. - The dental clinic had information governance arrangements.
+- There was an effective appointment system which took account of patients' needs. - There was effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team. - Staff and patients were asked for feedback about the services provided. - The dental clinic had information governance arrangements.